Study Abroad At Australian National University

 Students from any major may participate in an internship in the public or private sector while attending Australian National University.
 You will complete a research report while placed within a legislature, public service or nongovernment organization.
 Students must have completed two full years of undergraduate study at the time of their application to the internship program.

 As an intern, you will experience the policy-making process at the national level.
-Canberra is not only the headquarters of Australia's federal Parliament and public service, but it also is home to the most important national associations, nongovernment organizations and lobbying groups.
+Canberra is not only the headquarters of Australia's federal Parliament and public service, but it also is home to embassies, the most important national associations, nongovernment organizations and lobbying groups.
 Placement possibilities include the following:

 The Australian National Internships Program (ANIP) has an exclusive agreement that allows students to be placed within the Federal Parliament.
 You may be in the office of a senator or a member of the House of Representatives, in one of about 50 parliamentary committees or in a department responsible for the operation of Parliament.
 Subjects range from global politics and development to social and environmental policy to issues of governance.